Clinician. Consultant. Educator. Entrepreneur.

 Awards & Recognitions

-ASHA LEADERSHIP & FACULTY DEVELOPMENT
+LEADERSHIP DEVELOPMENT AWARDS

-SLP BOARD AND COMMITTEE SERVICE
+BOARD AND COMMITTEE SERVICE

-ADVANCED TRAINING
+COMMITMENT TO ADVANCED TRAINING

 SPEECH THERAPIST OF THE YEAR

-BOARD CERTIFIED SPECIALIST IN SWALLOWING
+BOARD CERTIFIED SPECIALIST

 A collection of logos from various medical and health organizations, including HEALPRO HERITAGE, DRS (Dysphagia Research Society), UMMC, ASHA, Harvard Medical School, National Foundation of Swallowing Disorders, Medbridge, Highmark USA, IndiAide, BiteLabs, Massachusetts General Hospital, and Select Medical.